Suseika/albumplayer/README.md

 To unpause, run the same command again

-To type a query in a GUI dialog instead of CLI arguments (do it's convenient to bind in to a system-wide key combination), run
+To type a query in a GUI dialog instead of CLI arguments (so it's convenient to bind in to a system-wide key combination), run

 	albumplayer